Aaqil456/mudahprompt-malaysia/README.md

 # or yarn dev
 ```

-Open your browser and navigate to `http://localhost:5173` (or the port indicated in your terminal).
+Open your browser and navigate to `http://localhost:8080` (or the port indicated in your terminal).

-## Deployment

-(Instructions for deployment can be added here, e.g., Vercel, Netlify, etc., once the project is ready for deployment.)

-## Contributing

-We welcome contributions!
-Please see our `CONTRIBUTING.md` (if available) for guidelines on how to contribute.

-## License

-This project is licensed under the MIT License.